 Learn more about the trails in the Whakarewarewa Rotorua Walking Guide

 After a morning at the forest, make your way to the Wai-O-Tapu Geothermal Wonderland.
 This geothermal area is packed with plenty of different lakes, geysers, and craters that are sure to have you in awe.

 A natural thermal river, Kerosene Creek gives you the chance to sit down, relax and soak in the warm water to finish up your time around Rotorua.

-Potential Option: If you still have some time (depending on what time you started the day), there is a fantastic 2 hour hiking trail at Rainbow Mountain.
+If you still have some time (depending on what time you started the day) or if you want to switch things up, there is a fantastic 2 hour hiking trail at Rainbow Mountain.
 Along the way you will pass by a bright blue lagoon, get some great views of the multi colored rocks, and take in one incredible landscape shot of the surrounding hills and forests.